Gisela Riera

-Riera won four singles and eight doubles ITF titles during her career and on 7 June 1999 reached a singles ranking high of world number 136.
-On 12 June 2000, she peaked at number 71 in the WTA doubles rankings.
+During her career, Riera won four singles and eight doubles titles ITF Women's Circuit.
+On 7 June 1999, she reached a singles ranking high of world No. 136.
+On 12 June 2000, she peaked at No. 71 in the WTA doubles rankings.

-Riera retired from professional tennis 2010.
+Riera retired from professional tour 2003.

 Personal

 Born in Barcelona, Riera started playing tennis at age eight.
 She prefers clay over hard courts.
 Her father's name is Jose Maria; mother's name is Angel; has four older siblings: Jose Maria, Carina, Leo and Rafael.